CHAPTER ONE

 "Okay, okay, gimme a minute!"
 I shouted back, my eye roll loud enough to hear.

-Mundo had a set of keys to my apartment, but I didn’t bother asking him why he didn’t use them to let himself in.
+Mundo had a set of keys to my apartment, but I didn’t bother asking him why he didn’t use them.
 He tended to prefer a dramatic gesture over convenience.

 I backed away from the window slowly, careful not to hit my head.
 I knew I had to get moving- apparently there was shit that needed handling.
 And that was not surprising- there was always shit that needed handling.